-ALWAYS supervise your dog while feeding chews to ensure they do not ingest large pieces (which can cause gastrointestinal obstruction) or injure themselves (some chews can lead to broken teeth or oral injuries).
-When it comes to choosing the right chews for your dog, use this guide as a tool.
+Always supervise your dog while feeding chews to ensure they do not ingest large pieces, which can cause gastrointestinal obstruction, or injure themselves since some chews can lead to broken teeth or oral injuries.

 Dog Chews to Avoid

-Animal hooves, antlers, and bones (particularly cooked bones) pose the most significant risk to your dog's teeth and GI tract because they are very hard AND indigestible.
+- Animal hooves, antlers, and bones: Hard animal parts and particularly cooked bones pose the most significant risk to your dog's teeth and GI tract because they are very hard and indigestible.
 If your dog doesn't break a tooth first, he could manage to snap off a piece and ingest it.
 Some animal horns (like buffalo or goat horns) soften and fray a little while dogs are chewing them.
 These can be less dangerous to the teeth and may be more easily tolerated by the GI tract.
 However, they should be used with extreme caution.

 Digestible Dog Chews

 There are many chews on the market today that can be considered safer for dogs because they are digestible and not too hard for teeth.
-It is important to remember that large enough chunks from digestible chews can still cause GI upset or blockage.
-Always supervise your dog after giving him chews.
-If he seems to be swallowing large chunks, take the chew away.
-Furthermore, if he develops vomiting, diarrhea or other signs of illness, see your vet right away.
+It is important to remember that even large chunks from digestible chews can still cause GI upset or blockage.
+Always supervise your dog after giving it chews.
+If the dog seems to be swallowing large chunks, take the chew away.
+Furthermore, if the dog develops vomiting, diarrhea, or other signs of illness, see your vet right away.

-Obviously, the positive ting about digestible chews is their increased safety.
+Obviously, the positive thing about digestible chews is their increased safety.
 However, the downside is that they don't last very long and tend to be more expensive than bones and hooves.
 To save money, try balancing between chew toys and edible chews.
-Aggressive chewers might do well with something like a food-filled Kong Ultra Compare Prices in addition to the following digestible chews.
+Aggressive chewers might do well with something like a food-filled Kong Ultra, bully sticks, beef tracheas, or flavored dental chews.

-Bully Sticks are one of the most popular dog chews today.
+- Bully sticks: These are one of the most popular dog chews today.
 Made of beef pizzle (yes, that means penis), they are dense, flavorful and come in various sizes.
 Bully sticks are among the longest lasting of the safer chews, and dogs love the taste and texture.
 For aggressive chewers, braided bully sticks tend to last longer.
 The negative thing about bully sticks is that they can be a bit costly and they stink pretty badly.
-In addition, some experts worry about their safety (contamination, bacteria, etc.) Seek out bully sticks from reputable sources.
-Try low odor bully sticks Compare Prices to save your nose!
+In addition, some experts worry about their safety from contamination with bacteria.
+Seek out bully sticks from reputable sources.
+And, try low odor bully sticks to save your nose.

-Beef Tracheas are just what they sound like.
-Sometimes called "windies" or "moo tubes," beef tracheas are primarily made up of cartilage and contain glucosamine and chondroitin, which benefits the joints.
-I have found that beef tracheas last almost as long as bully sticks, but it really depends on the dog.
+- Beef tracheas: Sometimes called "windies" or "moo tubes," beef tracheas are primarily made up of cartilage and contain glucosamine and chondroitin, which benefit the joints.
+Beef tracheas last almost as long as bully sticks, but it really depends on the dog.
 They can also be more costly than bully sticks though they do not tend to stink quite as badly.

-Flavored Dental Chews like Greenies or N-Bones are made of digestible ingredients like wheat gluten, corn starch, and meat or poultry meal.
+- Flavored dental chews: Greenies or N-Bones are made of digestible ingredients like wheat gluten, corn starch, and meat or poultry meal.
 Thought completely edible, these ingredients are not ideal for dogs on a strict grain-free diet due to allergies or owner preference.
 These chews also tend to go very fast, especially around aggressive chewers.